5 Times My Chinese Failed Me

 Being over here all by lonesome, of course, I expect care packages—but I don’t want to go hunting around the city for them.
 The postal office sent it from one side of the city to the other.
 If this package didn’t have my Cuban coffee….

 When moving into a new apartment, if it doesn’t have Wi-Fi, you have to go set it up in person.
-First of all it was a struggle finding a “designated” office and then second, all of the signs are in English, but no one speaks English.
+First of all, it was a struggle to find a “designated” office, and then second, all of the signs are in English, but no one speaks English.
 It was a long day.